 Now it was up to us to start implementing this idea.
 But how shall we call it?
 So we thought about focusing on the things we care in our industry.
 We came up with: innovation, technology, awareness, knowledge, excellence.
 And we wanted to create this event with input from the audience, so we called it: Innovation.
 Technology.
 Awareness.
 Knowledge.
 Excellence.
 (I T.A.K.E.)
 Unconference.

 After this step we asked some very passionate programmers, testers, architects, owners, managers, coaches, etc to come and speak or facilitate during this event.
 The reaction of the invited speakers and facilitators to the format was amazingly positive.
 So we were on the right track.
 Almost all the invited speakers accepted to join us, and we even convinced Robert C. Martin to record a video while he was in vacation specially for us.
-The topic of the video was Software Craftsmanship, and we liked it a lot.
+The topic of the video was Software Craft, and we liked it a lot.

 At the event we had a nice bunch of 150 people from a bunch of European countries and Rebecca Wirfs-Brock from USA who was our opening keynote.
 Her talk was about how Clint Eastwood would maintain his codebase.